DeepakAtariya/deepakatariya-js-application-context/README.md

   - [Credits](#credits)
   - [License](#license)

-## Important

-- I have defined a variable name `applicationContext`.
-To use, I recommend `applicationContext` to set and get your resource.
-It is compatible with most of the javascript based framework such as react.js, node.js, etc

-## Recommendation
+## Description
+ac-scope lets you load your resource in the global environment/scope and lets you access it from anywhere in your application while developing.

-### I recommend you to import this package while starting up the application (In bootloader files).
+#### I recommend you to import this package while starting up the application (In bootloader files).

 ### There are multiple use cases of this package, so that you can use those resources from anywhere in your application while coding:
   - Loading and maintaining database connection.